KonstantinaStrantzali/first-milestone-project/README.md

 *	User will able to find the closing and opening hours.
 *	User can contact with the spa centre using the contact form.

+### As a business owner:

+*	I want to present potential costumers information about the spa center so that they understand what facilities and services are available there.
+*	I want the potential costumers to be able to book spa treatments easily.
+*	I want the potential costumers to be able to find where the spa center is located, its opening hours, packages and their respective prices.
+*	I want to make sure that the potential clients will be able to contact with the spa centre and easily using the contact form.

 ## User Stories

 ### As a new costumer: